 Push through your guilt

 As you start asserting your own needs, guilt will inevitably set in.
-Dr. Pagoto says this is perfectly normal and okay—as long as you don’t give into it.
+Pagoto says this is perfectly normal and okay—as long as you don’t give into it.
 “An important piece of achieving better boundaries is tolerating the guilt you feel about setting the boundary,” she says.
 “Even though at first it will be hard to stick to your guns, over time the guilt will subside.
 The reward for pushing through is a more balanced life in which you are a more engaged and energized participant in all of your responsibilities and relationships.”
 Cutting out certain commitments will let you be more present in the activities you are doing.
 And that’s better for everyone involved.
 Next, check out these ways to be nicer to yourself.